aiven/aiven-docs/docs/tools/terraform/howto/upgrade-to-opensearch.md

 Terraform, and the resource configuration updated to use a resource type of OpenSearch.

-If you have had anhy Elasticsearch ACLs and users, do not forget to import OpenSearch counterparts to the Terraform state.
+If you have Elasticsearch ACLs and users, import their OpenSearch counterparts to the Terraform state.

 ```bas
 terraform import 'aiven_opensearch_acl_config.os-acl-config' <project-name>/<service-name>